cheezymousehouse825/Meme-Removal/README.md

 # Meme-Removal
-*Coming soon*
-It's a bot I made for r/cursed_images to filter out memes from their subreddit
+It's a bot I made for r/cursed_images to filter out memes from their subreddit (Coming soon)